 President, International Association for Coastal Reservoir Research (IACRR), Professor, Department of Civil Engineering and KSIIDC Chair Professor in the area of Energy and Mechanical Sciences, Indian Institute of Science, Bangalore, India

-Director, Centre for Coastal Reservoir Research (CCRR) and Secretary, IACRR, Assoc.
-Professor, School of Civil, Mining and Environmental Engineering, University of Wollongong, NSW, Australia
+Assoc.
+Professor in School of Civil, Mining and Environ.
+Eng., at Univ. of Wollongong, NSW, Australia

 Professor of Water Management, Hydro-environmental Research Centre, School of Engineering, Cardiff University, Cardiff, UK